 In our apartment the radiators did the job perfectly.
 The heating company and housing association made sure the boiler system within the building (basement) was constantly on.
 They also turned up that boiler system to produce more heat during the -1 Celsius, -2 Celsius, etc days and nights; which meant my apartment was always at room temperature and higher when/if required.

-When I was renovating my apartment whereby there were no radiators fitted and no carpets fitted, just cold concrete walls, the apartment was -10 Celsius on many occasions.
-Hence why I recommend having radiators and carpets fitted; as well as using a 13 Tog duck feather quilt!
+When I was renovating my apartment whereby there were no radiators, no carpets and no double glazing fitted, just cold concrete walls, the apartment was -10 Celsius on many occasions.
+Hence why I recommend having radiators, carpets and double glazing fitted; as well as using a 13 Tog duck feather quilt!

 If you come from a cold, wet, windy place such as Nottingham (UK), like I do, the cold, wet, windy Hungarian winter weather should not pose a problem for you.